 sovereignty lasted roughly 60 years before the city was once again under

 Portuguese rule.
-Portugal ceded Tangier to the British in 1661/1071
+Portugal ceded Tangier to the English in 1661/1071

 when the city came under Spanish control through the Treaty of

-Algeciras.
-Though Tangier never had a Mellah, or Jewish quarter, as did other Moroccan cities, Beni Idir was where most of the synagogues were.
-Yet the Great Mosque sits just at the edge of this quarter, and Tangier is also the only Moroccan city to have a church inside the walls of the medina while under Muslim rule.
-The terms of the treaty placed Northern Morocco under the
+Algeciras, and eventually an International Zone at the start of the 20th century.
+Though Tangier never had a Mellah, or Jewish quarter like that of other Moroccan cities, Beni Idir was also where most of the synagogues were located.
+Yet the Great Mosque sits just at the edge of this quarter, and Tangier is also the only Moroccan city to have a church inside the walls of the medina.
+The terms of the Treaty of Algeciras placed Northern Morocco under the

-Spanish authority and the rest of the country under the French.
-The
+Spanish authority and the rest of the country under the French, but competition for influence in Tangier and the rest of northern Morocco continued The

 the First World War, to settle disputes over control over this